avantidotpy/Chernobyl.Enable-/README.md

 We use SemVer for versioning.
 For the versions available, see the tags on this repository.

 Authors
-Apurva Mhatre - Time Series Forecasting.
+Apurva Mhatre - Time Series Forecasting.<br>
-Avantika Mahalingam - Curve fitting and predictions.
+Avantika Mahalingam - Curve fitting and predictions.<br>
 Aaditya Gurav - Flask server implementation.

 License